Cyclone Hudhud: Elsewhere

 On October 8, while Hudhud was gaining cyclonic storm intensity, the authorities closed schools and cancelled ferry services in and around the Andaman Islands.Local fishermen were warned about the storm.
 The Andaman Trunk Road, one of the major roads traversing the island, was shut down after trees were uprooted due to the storm's force.
 Landslides were reported on the island, causing some power and communication lines to fail.
 Hudhud killed 18 people in the Uttar Pradesh.

 Nepal

-On 14 October 2014, sudden weather changes caused by Hudhud in Nepal reportedly caused avalanches arround Dhaulagiri and Annapurna.
+On 14 October 2014, sudden weather changes caused by Hudhud in Nepal reportedly caused avalanches around Dhaulagiri and Annapurna.
 The avalanches and heavy snowfall killed at least 43 hikers and guides in Nepal.